jessicarfactory/CSAT-Signal2020/README.md

 ```

-This is your most complex bash script.
-The script will select the correct Twilio profile to use, call fetchStudioFlow.js to push the flows and services from development to staging, and lastly, attach these to a phone number (you’ll see +12056198563 used throughout the example).
-The output of this script, along with the resultant SIDs, auth tokens and credentials are written to **logger-staging.out. **

-Before going ahead to testing in your staging environment, you’ll have to make sure that your testing credentials listed in your project’s personal cypress.env.json file are all up to date.

-Next, head into the package.json folder, and copy the below line to the package.json file within your project folder:
+The script will assign your staging environment variables manually, before opening and running Cypress.

+Here’s the line of code within your bash script which assigns the corresponding staging environment variables for you:

 ```
-"test-staging": "concurrently --kill-others \"node test_service/server.js\""
+$(npm bin)/cypress open  --env flowNumber=$mobile,flowSid=$flowId,accountSIDFlow=$ACCOUNTSID_STAGING,authTokenFlow=$TOKEN_STAGING
 ```

-You should now have two testing scripts for each of your environments.

 Perform your staging environment tests.

 ## **Pushing to the production environment**

 For the final stage of your build, you’ll be pushing production-ready code.
+This deployment will be very similar to staging, except in this instance, you won’t be performing any testing.

 First up, if you don’t have your production profile set-up and ready to go, here’s a refresher on how to create that: